alair-aurea/ansible-scripts/README.md

 3. Create an `.inventory` file in the project's root directory to define the connection parameters (see bellow);
 4. Execute `ansible-playbook -i file.inventory base.yml`

-## Example of inventory file for windows target machine
+## Example of inventory file for linux target machine

 ```
 [vdi]